Glycolysis (AQA A Level Biology): Revision Note

 Examiner Tips and Tricks

-It may seem strange that ATP is used and also produced during glycolysis.
-At the start ATP is used to make glucose more reactive (it is usually very stable) and to lower the activation energy of the reaction.
-Since 2 ATP are used and 4 are produced during the process, there is a net gain of 2 ATP per glucose molecule.
+ATP is needed during glycolysis to make glucose more reactive, as it is usually a very stable molecule.
+As 2 ATP are used and 4 are produced during the process, there is said to be a net gain of 2 ATP per glucose molecule.

 You've read 0 of your 5 free revision notes this week